TheBubbleDuck/guide-to-be-a-web-developer/README.md

 **Frameworks Work**

 JavaScript, nowadays, comes in many forms of use and implementations.
 JS Frameworks are really popular.
-Try checking out some popular frameworks like [AngularJS](https://angularjs.org/), [ReactJS](https://facebook.github.io/react/), or [EmberJS](http://emberjs.com/).
-There are plenty more out there, but I am personally more acquanted with AngularJS and am just getting into React.
+Try checking out some popular frameworks like [AngularJS](https://angularjs.org/), [ReactJS](https://facebook.github.io/react/), or  There are plenty more out there, but I am personally into React on the frontend.
+Backend stuf has it's own mess of things to include Next, Graphql/Apollo, and all kinds of stuff.
+Typical Node/Express is really good base in JS.

 Frameworks aren't a necessary step quite yet for newer developers.
 However, it is great to at least get your hands dirty in them to see what they offer and how they work.
 Keep in mind that frameworks are a created to help solve issues that developers face.
 However, that doesn't mean they are the end all be all.

 There is still so much to learn!

-###CSS and Preprocessers
+### CSS and Preprocessers
 CSS isn't just about making something "Look Pretty".
 Styling is a very important part of overall user experience and can greatly improve or destroy how users "experience" an app or site.
 Understanding CSS in general is obviously important.
 Newer developers should take time to really dig into how CSS works.
 As you progress, you'll want to dive into things like [Less](http://lesscss.org/) or [Sass](http://sass-lang.com/) preprocessing.
 I am personally a fan of Sass over Less, but that is just an opinion.

-###HTML, Templates, and Markup
+### HTML, Templates, and Markup
 Understanding fundamentals of HTML mark up is the third piece of the Front-End-Trinity of Web.
 Understanding the basics of HTML, elements, and laying out a page is vital.
 Many colleges will likely teach this in its most basic forms (from the many people I have spoken with and personal experience).
 This will drive your understanding of templating languages.

 Templating languages can vary from framework to toolset.
 This isn't a must, but it is definitely something you will see pop up.